crenata/bejibun-core/README.md

-  install <packages...>        Install package dependencies maintenance:down [options]   Turn app into maintenance mode maintenance:up               Turn app into live mode make:migration <file>        Create a new migration file make:seeder <file>           Create a new seeder file migrate:fresh [options]      Rollback all migrations and re-run migrations
+  install <packages...>        Install package dependencies maintenance:down [options]   Turn app into maintenance mode maintenance:up               Turn app into live mode make:command <file>          Create a new command file make:controller <file>       Create a new controller file make:middleware <file>       Create a new middleware file make:migration <file>        Create a new migration file make:seeder <file>           Create a new seeder file migrate:fresh [options]      Rollback all migrations and re-run migrations